sbazmi90/Machine_Learning_Projects/K_Nearest_Neighbor/README.md

     Evaluate the model on the testing data.
     Use the model to classify new data points.

-## Project 2: Regression with KNN
+## Project 2: classification with KNN

 Introduction

-In this project, we aim to predict continuous outcomes using the K-Nearest Neighbors (KNN) algorithm for regression.
-KNN regression predicts the value of a target variable based on the average (or weighted average) of the values of its k-nearest neighbors.
+In this project, we aim to predict continuous outcomes using the K-Nearest Neighbors (KNN) algorithm for classification.
+KNN classification predicts the value of a target variable based on the average (or weighted average) of the values of its k-nearest neighbors.

 Model

-We will use the KNN algorithm for regression, which will predict the value of a data point based on the average value of its k-nearest neighbors.
+We will use the KNN algorithm for classification, which will predict the value of a data point based on the average value of its k-nearest neighbors.

 Usage